 A signatory of the contract who undertakes to carry out those works detailed in the document.

 A decorative finish to a wall, usually in stone, used to prevent rain damage to the surface of the wall.

 A decorative, normally concave piece of moulding found at the top of a building or room to soften the junction between roof/ceiling and wall.

 Automatic valve in toilet tanks where movement of the float arm affects a diaphragm to control water entry into the tank.

 Replacement parts for a diaphragm ballcock.
 Only use this kit if the rest of the ballcock is sound, otherwise replace the entire unit.

 Weatherstripping used on door bottoms to seal the door and threshold joint.
 Make certain new sweep will clear floor covering and not scrape or bind on carpet, etc.

-Wall hanger for light loads that is pounded into the wall surface like a nail.
+Wall hanger for light loads pounded into the wall surface like a nail.
 Turning the self-contained screw expands a winged flange behind the wall, holding the hanger securely in place.
-It is best to drill a pilot hole slightly smaller than the shank of the molly bolt when using it in plaster walls.
-Always wear protective eye wear when using striking tools.
+It is best to drill a pilot hole slightly smaller than the shank of the molly bolt when using it on plaster walls.
+Always wear protective eyewear when using striking tools.